wilsonmar/gapi-node/README.md

 Google provides a single set of [client](#client_libraries) and [server](#server_libraries) code libraries to access the many APIs they run in their cloud.
-(I think since Google constantly adds and removes web services, they will likely remain in beta forever.)
+(I think since Google constantly adds and removes web services, they will likely remain in alpha or beta forever.)

-The libraries hides the complexities of calculating Base64 and signatures Google rightly requires to authenticate computers obtaining information Google holds on behalf of its users.
+Libraries hide the mathematics of [calculating Base64 and signatures](Keygen_dataflow) Google rightly requires to authenticate computers obtaining information Google holds on behalf of its users.

 Google's service around [short URLs](#short_url_services) is used as an example that does not require more server setup.